Fred Church (actor)

 Fred Rosewell Church (October 17, 1889 – January 7, 1983) was an American actor of the silent era.

+Career

 After entering vaudeville when he was a boy, Church became part of a double act that spent two years on the circuit.
-After touring the U.S. in vaudeville, he acted in repertory theater in the central western U.S., including the Selig Company in Chicago.
+After touring the U.S. in vaudeville, he acted in repertory theater in the central Western United States, including the Selig Company in Chicago.

 In 1908, Church joined Gilbert M. 'Broncho Billy' Anderson in Western films for the latter's Essanay Studios.
 He appeared in more than 200 films between 1908 and 1935.
 From 1928 to 1930, he made six films billed as Montana Bill.